dbanetto/uni/assign3/report.md

 ### Database `ROLE`
 <!-- What is a database ROLE? -->

+A database role is a database management concept of a user of the database.
+Like an OS user it has a name and an authentication method (password, anonymous, etc.).
+To connect to the database the connector will need to authenticate as an existing role.
+Like an OS user a role has an associated set of permissions, such as creating and deleting of databases, tables and tuples.

 ### `ROLE-BASED ACCESS CONTROL`
 <!-- What is ROLE-BASED ACCESS CONTROL? -->

+Role based access control is a security model that restricts the abilities of a user to what their role requires.
+For example, a user with the role of `administrator` has the ability to create, delete and modify everything in the database.
+While a user with the role of `roll_viewer` would only have the ability to read a single table, `roll`.

 ### `PUBLIC` Role
 <!-- What kind of a role is PUBLIC? -->

+The `PUBLIC` role is a keyword that is functionally akin to a global group that roles are apart of.
+In practise this means when a permission is granted to be `PUBLIC` all roles are granted the permission.
+This is useful when you want all roles to be able to read from a common table or database.

 ### `GRANT` Clause
 <!-- What is the GRANT clause used for? -->

+The `GRANT` clause is a method to grant privileges to a given role.
+This can be as high-level as access to a database to the read-write-modify permissions of an individual table.

 ### `REVOKE` Clause
 <!-- What is the REVOKE clause used for? -->

+The `REVOKE` clause is the opposite of the `GRANT` clause by removing the permission from the given role.

 ## B)